marcopxt/AGBT2025/README.md

 ***

-Details on the simulations for the abstract with the title before mentioned presented at the AGBT 2025.
+Details on the simulations for the abstract presented at the AGBT 2025.

 ### Introduction